Famous mentalists and how they became famous mentalism performers

 Pearlman is another Israeli born mentalist, it must be something about Israel that produces mentalists.
 But he was aged just three when his parents moved to the USA.

-Oz Pearlman was a very tallented and intelligent young man, scoring very highly on his maths SATs.
+Oz Pearlman was a very tallented and intelligent young man.
+He scored very highly on his maths SATs at school.

 Pearlman was able to fund his University of Michigan degree course from the money he earned doing magic in restaurants from the age of just 14.